JacksonWuxs/DaPy/Guide Book/Features Introduction.md

 #### Visibly manage diverse data
-Every data scientist should have at least one experience in handling the needed datas in multiple sources.
-It is inconvenient to manage or scan datas with amount of variables names.
+Every data scientist should have at least one experience in handling the needed datas with multiple sources.
+It is inconvenient to manage or access datas with amount of variables names.
 In this section, we will simply introduce a data container, which represented the ideology of designing DaPy, called *DataSet*.

-Not only data scientist, but also a young kid in primary school, are skillful in MS Office Excel software.
-In that case, every data should be contained in a *sheet* structures.
+Both data scientist and a young kid in primary school are skillful in MS Office Excel software.
+In this software, every data should be contained in a *sheet* structures.
 We draw on ideas from Excel and proposed a data managing structure
 that is *DataSet*.